ZigaSajovic/polyCode/README.md

 The interpretation of shape as a distribution is used as a metric of similarity between such objects, allowing further classification within isomorphisms through convergence of characteristic functions.

+It employs [javaCalculus](https://github.com/ZigaSajovic/javaCalculus) library developed by the author.

 ####Built-in commands:

 penDown() -> movement leaves a trail